 Singing those Texas country anthems for much of his life, the music never left him.
 Always at the back of his mind, even during Max’s stint working a corporate job in the oil & gas industry.
 It wasn’t long before he knew his heart was elsewhere.
 Determined to find a way to turn his dream into a reality, he sought out some local musicians and open mics.
 Gaining a following, he was ready to say goodbye to the corporate gig and take on music full time.

-Since March of 2017 he has been working as a full-time musician.
-“It still feels strange when I tell people what I do for a living” he says.
-In his first year he released a six song EP and two singles.
-His single “As Big as the Storm” was dedicated to the resiliency of Houstonians in the aftermath of Hurricane Harvey.
+In 2017, Flinn released his first EP, Give Me Something More.
+His single, “As Big as the Storm” was dedicated to the resiliency of Houstonians in the aftermath of Hurricane Harvey.
 The song was featured by Channel 11 news and helped raise money for flood victims.
 He made his debut on the Texas radio charts with his 2019 single, "Anywhere but Austin."
-The song has opened doors for Max to make a presence in new markets.
 He followed the single with "God's Been Laughin' at Me" which also appeared on the charts in early 2020.

-He’s opened shows for the Eli Young Band, Hal Ketchum, Cory Morrow, Micky & the Motorcars, Ryan Bingham, Dirty River Boys and more.
-His notable venues include the main stage at House of Blues Houston, Gruene Hall, Hondo's, RODEOHOUSTON Wine Garden, the Heights Theater, Redneck Country Club, ACME Nashville, and many others from south Texas to northern Montana.
+Flinn brings that sincere and heartfelt voice to the stage.
+He’s opened shows for the Eli Young Band, Robert Earl Keen, Hal Ketchum, Cory Morrow, Micky & the Motorcars, Ryan Bingham, Dirty River Boys and more.
+His notable venues include the main stage at House of Blues Houston, Gruene Hall, Hondo's, RODEOHOUSTON Hideout, the Heights Theater, Redneck Country Club, ACME Nashville, and many others from south Texas to northern Montana.